VirtusLab/git-machete-intellij-plugin/README.md

 ![](src/main/resources/META-INF/pluginIcon.svg)

-Git Machete plugin is a robust tool that simplify your git related workflow.
+Git Machete plugin is a robust tool that simplifies your git related workflow.
-It's a great completion of IntelliJ version control system.
+It's a great complement of IntelliJ version control system.
-You can with ease rebase branches, do pull, push or reset.
+You can with ease rebase, pull, push or reset branches.
-Just define what you would like your branch tree to look like and leave the rest to Git Machete.
+Just define what relation between your branches you want to keep and leave the rest to Git Machete.
-It gives you simple view of what's going on in your repository.
+It gives you a simple view of what's going on in your repository.
 Just look at the edge colors or status descriptions to see what should be rebased, pushed, pulled or reset.

 With this plugin you can simply maintain small pull request that are easy to review.

-This is a port of [git-machete](https://github.com/VirtusLab/git-machete#git-machete) into an IntelliJ plugin.

-This plugin is available on [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/14221-git-machete).

 **It is compatible with all JetBrains products except Android Studio.
 Minimum required version is 2020.1**.

 ![](docs/sample-workflow.gif)

+See also [git-machete](https://github.com/VirtusLab/git-machete#git-machete) - CLI version of this plugin.

 ## Installing